Upsilon production in p(d)A collisions at RHIC and the LHC: Propagation in cold nuclear matter: vs

-The backward region at RHIC requires a closer look.
+The backward region at RHIC as well as the most backward one at the LHC require a closer look.
 Indeed, for the same $t_f$, of the order of 15~fm, the E866 experiment at Fermilab \cite{Leitch:1999ea} observed a different suppression of \jpsi\ and $\psi(2S)$ produced with Feynman $x_F$ up to 0.2 at $\sqrt{s_{{NN}}}=38.8\,\mathrm{GeV}$.
 We might thus expect different absorption cross-section for the \upsi($1S$), \upsi($2S$) and \upsi($3S$) states for $y<-1$.
-However, the E772 experiment at Fermilab \cite{Alde:1991sw} has measured the \upsi($1S$) and \upsi($2S+3S$) separately at $\sqrt{s}=38.8$ GeV down to negative $x_F$ -- with even smaller $t_f$ -- and it observed a similar suppression for the $1S$ and the ${(}2S+3S{)}$ states The only explanation for such a result is that the absorption of the bottomonium is actually very small, preventing us to see any difference of absorption between the 3 states.
+However, the E772 experiment at Fermilab \cite{Alde:1991sw} has measured the \upsi($1S$) and \upsi($2S+3S$) separately at $\sqrt{s}=38.8$~GeV down to negative $x_F$ -- with even smaller $t_f$ -- and it observed a similar suppression for the $1S$ and the ${(}2S+3S{)}$ states\footnote{As it was discussed later on (see \eg~\cite{Leitch:1999ea}), the E772 experiment suffered from a $P_T$ dependent acceptance, especially in the backward region.
+For instance, the $J/\psi$ suppression was subsequently shown to be less marked than initially thought.
+Yet, such a correction should equally apply for the 3 $\Upsilon$ states \cite{LeitchPriv}.}.
+The only explanation for such a result is that the absorption of the bottomonium is actually very small, preventing us to see any difference of absorption between the 3 states.
 In the following, {we will consider a range of $\sigma_{\mathrm{eff}}$ from 0 to 1~mb} even though 1 mb has to be seen as a conservative upper bound.